HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 When CORS is in effect, many of these timings (including the ones listed above) are returned as 0 to prevent cross-origin leaks.
 By listing an origin in the Timing-Allow-Origin header this restriction is lifted.

 Allowing different origins access to this information should be done with care, because using this information the site loading the resource can potentially execute timing attacks.
-In our analysis we find that out of all responses with a Timing-Allow-Origin header present, 82.5% percent of Timing-Allow-Origin headers contain the wildcard value, thereby allowing any origin to access the fine grained timing information.
+In our analysis we find that out of all responses with a Timing-Allow-Origin header present, 83% percent of `Timing-Allow-Origin` headers contain the wildcard value, thereby allowing any origin to access the fine grained timing information.

 {{ figure_markup(
-  content="82.5%",
+  content="83%",
-  caption="The percentage of Timing-Allow-Origin that are set to the wildcard (`*`) value.", classes="big-number", sheets_gid="955021492", sql_file="tao_header_prevalence.sql",
+  caption="The percentage of `Timing-Allow-Origin` that are set to the wildcard (`*`) value.", classes="big-number", sheets_gid="955021492", sql_file="tao_header_prevalence.sql",